bitburner-official/bitburner-src/markdown/bitburner.sleeve.travel.md

 ## Sleeve.travel() method

 Make a sleeve travel to another city.
+The cost for using this function is the same as for a player.

 **Signature:**